chromium/chromium/docs/updater/functional_spec.md

 ## Uninstallation
-On Mac and Linux, if the application was registered with an existence path checker and no file at that path exists (or if the file at that path is owned by another user), the updater considers the application uninstalled, sends the ping, and stops trying to keep it up to date.
+On Mac and Linux, if the application was registered with an existence path checker and no file at that path exists, the updater considers the application uninstalled, sends the ping, and stops trying to keep it up to date.
+User-scope updaters will also do this if the file is owned by the root user.

 On Windows, if the ClientState entry for for the application is deleted, the app is considered uninstalled.